frc1678/lime-plotter/README.md

 ## Example single graph

-The following example configuration file specifies a single plot called *position* and plots two overlayed graphs from the robot's *drivetrain_status* table:
+The following example configuration file specifies a single plot called *position* and plots two overlayed graphs from the Robot's
+datasets:

 ``` yaml
 plots: